maximuskowalski/smount/README.md

 After each drive is added you have the option to add another drive until you are finished.

 For each drive you will need to supply two pieces of information, the **name** you wish to use and the **drive ID**.
 The name doesnt matter too much you can call your drive Angus if you wish but the share drive ID is critical.
-I would suggest preparing a document to copy and paste all the information you will need as you run through the script.

 ```assembly
 creating reunion rclone union config